-The Family Medical Leave Act (FMLA) was signed into law in 1993.
-It was set up to balance the needs of employers and employees in circumstances when employees must take extended medical leaves for serious medical conditions, including pregnancy, or caring for family members.
+The Family and Medical Leave Act (FMLA), signed into law in 1993, was set up to balance the needs of employers and employees in times when employees must take extended medical leaves for serious medical conditions, including pregnancy, or to care for family members.
 The basic provision of the law is to require employers to give time off to employees and allow them to return to their jobs at the end of the leave without penalty.

-Briefly, here's how this new tax credit works: Your business must have a written policy to provide at least two weeks of paid family leave to "qualifying" full-time employees (pro-rated for part-time).
+Briefly, here's how this tax credit works (not including the new Coronavirus tax credit): Your business must have a written policy to provide at least two weeks of paid family leave to qualifying full-time employees (pro-rated for part-time).
 The amount of the benefit must be at least 50% of the employee's normal pay, and you can't require the employee to use their regular paid time off for this time.

 You can then claim the tax credit on your business tax return for the year you provided the benefit.
 This article on how to get a family leave tax credit for your business to find out more details.